Discovering Maps of Meaning

 • The accuracy of these systems accelerate along with any advancements to LLM systems

-• We’ll be able to individually develop clearer and clearer understandings of complex concepts & their relationships
+• We’ll be able to individually develop clearer understandings of the relationships of complex concepts

 • Complex concepts and relationships can be mapped out for us, automatically

-So to paint a picture of what this might look like - the act of opening hundreds of tabs of things that interest you could automatically create a landscape of your interests — their relationships could be identified, visualized, or acted upon in meaningful ways.
+So to paint a picture of what this might look like - the act of opening hundreds of internet browser tabs of things that interest you could automatically map out a landscape of your interests — their relationships could be identified and visualized and you could use this landscape to understand yourself better.
 These maps could suggest you things that might interest you next.
 The books you read or movies you watch can be dynamically compared & contrasted by their themes or narrative arcs.
 You could visually see how major events in your life changed your personality and the things that interested you.

 In many ways all of these are already happening - algorithmic systems model our habits and interests to suggest us social media posts, music, search results, and videos.
 We model engagement history and the frequency of words and topics in different spheres.
 The important thing to realize is that these systems have already been colossal organizing forces on our lives and societies, and any improvement in their depth and explanatory power means sweeping, foundational changes to our lives and cultures.
 Corporations use these systems to understand and influence our behavior, but I think we can also use these systems for self-discovery, expression, and for organizing our thoughts and lives.

 As AI systems begin to understand on a deeper level not just what we value and think about, but how these concepts all intertwine and influence one-another, there’s tremendous opportunity and tremendous risk.
 AI systems are steadily integrating into every system we use on a regular basis.
-This comes with many individual opportunities and also implies societal vulnerabilities.
+This comes with many individual opportunities and also implies vulnerabilities.
 I think one way to increase our resilience against the latter is to build tools for the former, where we increase our ability to interpret and synthesize the complexity of our lives and influences, making us less susceptible to algorithmic architectures of influence or control.
+I think if we can more clearly see what is happening in information landscapes, we can navigate them in more intentional and humane ways.

 Thanks for reading!
 If you’d like to support me in my research or creative work consider ordering something from my shop or commissioning one of my services!